FREQUENTLY ASKED QUESTIONS

 A: Yes.
 Sessions will be available for viewing on demand after the virtual meeting has ended.
 At this time, the talks will be available until May 31, 2021.

 Q: Will Poster and ePoster sessions be included in the virtual program?

 A: Yes.
-The SID Virtual Meeting will include Poster sessions with Live Q&A sessions as well as select ePoster presentations.
+The SID Virtual Meeting will include Poster sessions with Live Q&A sessions as well as select ePoster Talk presentations.